 Action # Mitigation Action Reason for Pursuing / Not Pursuing Recommended?
 3.1.c Continue the practice of requiring private drainage easements on all creeks This action supports preservation of floodplain areas and protects natural floodplain functions.
 Yes 3.2.a Explore developing ordinances/criteria in the Drainage Design Guidelines that require erosion buffers along creeks This action will formally establish a buffer requirement to protect stream quality.
 Yes 3.2.b Explore providing incentives to developers to preserve natural areas The City can encourage greater preservation by partnering with developers through an incentive program.
+Yes 3.2.c Explore the use of Natural Area Preserved zoning districts in Bryan A zoning district could formally establish the City's intent to preserve certain areas as open space.
 Yes

-Action # Mitigation Action Reason for Pursuing / Not Pursuing Recommended?
-Explore the use of Natural Area A zoning district could formally establish Preserved zoning districts in the City's intent to preserve certain areas Yes 3.2.c Bryan as open space.